 We know that HIE is complex, and there is much uncertainty, grief and trauma to process, no matter what the outcome a family is facing.
-We were founded first as a peer support group, and have grown to provide comprehensive support programming and resources for families, worldwide, facing neonatal or pediatric-acquired Hypoxic Ischemic Encephalopathy.
+We were founded first as a peer support group, and have grown to provide comprehensive support programming and resources provided by credentialed professionals and trained peers for families, worldwide, facing neonatal or pediatric-acquired Hypoxic Ischemic Encephalopathy.

 Know that no matter where your journey with HIE takes you, you are never alone.